1800 PR.03 Tenant Services Agreements

 Tenant services fall into one of three categories: 1) routine services; 2) repairs; and 3) miscellaneous requests.

-Repairs include maintenance and repair work to specific areas or equipment in need of service.
-The Tenant Services unit contracts for and coordinates these services.
-Repair requests should be made by contacting the Tenant Services Coordinator.
+- Repairs include maintenance and repair work to specific areas or equipment in need of service.

-Miscellaneous Requests include specific work other than routine services and repairs.
+- Miscellaneous Requests include specific work other than routine services and repairs.
 Examples include the installation of whiteboards and standing work stations, among many other requests.
-The Tenant Services unit contracts for and coordinates these services.
-Miscellaneous requests should be made by contacting the Tenant Services Coordinator.
 Miscellaneous requests should describe the nature of the work to be performed and include the charging instructions to which the work should be billed.
 The Tenant Service unit will confirm large and out-of-the-ordinary requests with the appropriate business administrator.